tutelage

 guiding; office or function of a guardian; guardianship.

-2. instruction; teaching; guidance: His knowledge of Spanish increased under private tutelage
+2. instruction; teaching; guidance: His knowledge of Spanish increased under private tutelage.

-3. the state of being under a guardian or a tutor
+3. the state of being under a guardian or a tutor.

 Not surprisingly, she wants to be an actress, so she goes to New York, where she [falls] under the benevolent tutelage of a Method acting coach (Austin Pendleton), but onstage, huffing her way through Shaw, she’s stiff and unsure of herself.

-she’s posing does she feel free and powerful and blessed.
+Only when she’s posing does she feel free and powerful and blessed.
 No matter how many times she is photographed, the camera cannot steal her soul.

 huff